 I always define Bulgaria as the European gem many people are looking for but don’t know how to find it yet.
 Bulgaria is the last stop of the former Soviet Bloc where the Old Balkan Mountains crash into the Black Sea and where the West meets the East.
 I know it’s a cliché thing to say but in Bulgaria’s case, it’s true.
 Bulgaria borders Turkey on the east and it’s the starting point in Europe for many Asian immigrants.
 Traveling to Bulgaria is a different yet still amazing experience and I’ll do my best to show you why I think you should visit.

 Unlike the other countries on the Balkan, in Bulgaria, you will find big Chinese, Arab, and Indian communities that transferred a significant part of their culture to this lovely country.
 Bulgaria is also the oldest country in Europe never to change its name.
 It’s probably the only country where people nod their head when they say no. And the country with the 8th fastest internet speed in the world!
 So if you’re a traveling hipster that is searching for a different experience, Bulgaria is definitely the place for you.

 The transport between cities in Bulgaria is slow as the roads aren’t really good but at least it’s super cheap.
 You can get from Sofia to the Black Sea Coast on the other side of the country in approximately 8 hours by road.
-The good part is that most small towns are well-connected via buses or trains so you can explore the whole country without renting a car or hiring a driver.
+The good part is that most small towns and villages are well-connected via buses or trains so you can explore the whole country without renting a car or hiring a driver.

 Best time to visit Bulgaria